6 New Outlooks That Can Change Your Life

 When I first was prompted to write a post on retirement and aging for introverts by one of our readers, I considered bemoaning physical degradation and the challenges of being alone.

-But after much thought and a great book, I'm choosing a different tact, one in which I'm striving to put mounting physical pains in context and shift my approach to the positives.
+But after much thought and a great book, I'm choosing a different tact, one in which I'm striving to put mounting physical pains in context and shift our approach to the positives.

 Introverts have such great strengths.
 Sometimes we need to step back, push the negatives and cultural inclinations aside, and apply our talents and be better for them.
 For this article, I too needed to step back and look forward.